htvekov/openHASP-Sonos-media-player/README.md

 - **Title/artist** are displayed
 	- **Album name** is displayed as suffix to title if it's available and not identical with title
 	- Supports **swap of title/artist** by suffixing source in Sonos Fovourites with a ‘|‘ symbol
-- Primary- and active slave speakers friendly names are also displayed
+- Primary- and active slave speakers friendly names are also displayed (active group)
 	- Active speakers are displayed instead of artist, when **tabview is active**
 	- On 480 x 800 resolution devices both master- and slave speakers are displayed at all times